tliutony/OpenDSA/RST/en/MHC/sorting.rst

 .. note::

-   We did not cover bubble sort or quick sort this semester, they are listed here for reference.
+   We will not cover bubble sort or quick sort this semester -- they are listed here for reference.

 +-------------------+------------------------+----------------+
 | Sorting Algorithm | Time Complexity        | Memory Usage   |